yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 ### `<typed>`

 Specifies whether the graph is typed.
-If not specified, the same effect.
 Valid values: `::` and `TYPED`.
-The same effect.
+If you do not specify this parameter, or set its value to either of the valid values, the graph is always typed.

 ### `<graph type reference>`

 The `<graph type reference>` specifies the graph type referenced by the new graph.

-The schema of all graph element entities in new graph must conform to the definitions from the referenced graph type.
+The types of the graph elements such as nodes and edges in the new graph must be the same as those defined in the referenced graph type.

+ Graphs of the same graph type are stored in different physical locations.
+Even if the graph elements such as nodes or edges in different graphs have the same identifiers, they are NOT regarded as the same entity.

 For more information about graph type, see [Create graph type]().

 ## Examples